Skip to content

 PURISTA CLI

-PURISTA provides a command line interface (CLI) that allows you to create new services and add commands, subscriptions, streams, queues, queue workers, and AI agents to existing services.
+The CLI allows you to create new projects and add services, commands, subscriptions, streams, queues, queue workers, and AI agents to existing services.

 You can either install the CLI globally, or run it with npx.